tiagotex/Paranoia-Wiki/Inheriting-from-an-Abstract-Class.md

-If you have a abstract base class that other classes inherit from, you cannot add `acts_as_paranoid` on the Abstract Class, otherwise you will get an empty table name in the query:
+If you have an abstract base class that other classes inherit from, you cannot add `acts_as_paranoid` on the Abstract Class, otherwise you will get an empty table name in the query:

 ```ruby
 class BaseClass < ActiveRecord::Base